Quantification and Control of Amorphous contents by Raman, Application and Case Studies in Pharmaceutical Processing

 Presented by Michelle Raikes, M.S, Senior Scientist at Boehringer Ingelheim

 Michelle Raikes holds Masters of Science degree in Chemistry from the Polytechnic Institute of NYU.
 She is currently a Senior Scientist in the Material and Analytical Sciences Department at Boehringer Ingelheim Pharmaceuticals in Danbury, Connecticut.
-Her lead role in the organization is to support investigations in drug substance and drug product development related to process-induced amorphization, form conversion using spectroscopic tools such as IR, Raman and confocal Raman spectroscopy.
+Her lead role in the organization is to support investigations in drug substance and drug product development related to process-induced phase transformation (PIPT) using spectroscopic tools such as IR, Raman and confocal Raman spectroscopy.
 In addition she is responsible for introducing new technologies to enhance process development and understanding and to promote these technologies within the BI organization.

 And Dr. Fredrik Nordstrom, Sr Research Fellow at Boehringer Ingelheim

 Fredrik Lars Nordstrom received his Ph.D. degree from the Royal Institute of Technology in Stockholm, Sweden in 2008.
 His dissertation was in the area of solvent effects on crystallization of small molecules.
 His research interests are in the area of solid state chemistry, including process-induced amorphization and form conversion.
 He recently ventured into investigating impurity purge mechanisms in crystallization.
 He currently works in Ridgefield, CT, as a senior research fellow at Boehringer-Ingelheim where he is the head of a technology group in the area of solid state chemistry, crystallization and agitated drying.
 He also leads projects addressing solid form and isolation related issues in DS or DP from pre-clinical phase up to production for market supply.
 Before 2016 he was with AbbVie in the Solid state chemistry group leading the Center of excellence in particle design and PAT.
 He has more than 30 journal publications and patents.